10 Employee Customer Service Skills & How to Identify Them

 We prefer to deal with people we know, appreciate and trust.
 In the modern world of web-based businesses, one doesn’t have to know or even like you in order to do business with you – yet trust still reigns supreme.

 The most important element in the equation is trust, and without it, customers won’t fully engage with you.
 In order to balance company policies and customer goals, support reps often need to rely on the right language and actions.
-In a world that over-promises and under-delivers, honesty is a desirable trait in any customer-facing employee.The best customer service reps understand that they cannot fall hostage to either the company or the customer.
+In a world that over-promises and under-delivers, honesty is a desirable trait in any help desk employee.The best customer service reps understand that they cannot fall hostage to either the company or the customer.
 However, many companies make the deadly mistake of promoting language like “your call is important to us” and “customers are our highest priority” while failing to live up to these claims in every sense of the word.

 What to ask: